Healthcare-Robotics/bodies-at-rest/README.md

 ## PressureNet training
 There are 3 steps to train PressureNet as implemented in the paper.
 * Step 1: Train network 1 for 100 epochs using loss function 1.
 Run the following: `python train_pressurenet.py --net 1`.
-You can also use the flags `--htwt` and `--calnoise` to include height/weight data and noise into the network.
+You can also use the flags `--htwt`, `--calnoise`, and `--small` to include height/weight data in the network, calibration noise into the network, and run on a smaller dataset size (1/4th).
 * Step 2: Compute a new dataset that has spatial map reconstructions from the PMR output of network 1.
 Run the following: `python compute_network1_spatialmaps.py`.
 Make sure the flags on this match the flags you trained network 1 on.
 * Step 3: Train network 2 for 100 epochs using loss function 2.
 Run the following: `python train_pressurenet.py --net 2 --pmr`.
 Make sure the flags on this match the flags you trained network 1 on.